ZECODER2022/Battle-Bot/README.md

 This feild allows the bots commands /givecube and /givepoints to be used by server administrators!

 Once that it in the bot should be able to be ran and if all steps are done right it should work!

+# **DataBase**

+The code uses a .json file to store user data like; cubes, points and username.
+This .json can be manually edited while the bot is running to fix a issue or give other players cubes or points without running commands!

+**How to edit:**

+To edit a users points under there name you can just edit the points value and save, the bot will instantly update with the new data without having to restart the bot!

+Photo coming soon...

+To edit what cubes a user has you can just copy the section (seen in photo below) to another user or get them from the CUEBS.md found in the files (coming soon...)

+Photo Coming Soon...